International-Slackline-Association/SportHub/README.md

 All Frontend code is Next.js in the [sport-hub](/sport-hub) directory and all Backend code is in the [sport-hub-backend]() directory.

-Join the discord channel to get involved with development, ask questions, and keep track of the latest features.
+Join the discord channel to get involved with development, ask questions, and keep track of the latest changes in the `github-webhook` channel.

 ## Getting Started